 'Complies', for the inspection of building work by a building certifier or competent person, means the certifier or competent person is satisfied on an inspection of the work, completed in accordance with best industry practice, that the work complies with the Act and the development approval for the work.

-See also schedule 2 of the Building Act 1975.
+See also section 84 of the Standard Building Regulation 1993.

 'Conflict of interest' for building work includes the private certifier or building certifier: